spaceomid/Documentation/docs/Satellite Communicator/Description.md

 ### Feature List

--   Authentication
+1. Authentication
+    -   User Managment system for Login, Register,... or any synchronization between services

--   Communication over wifi
+2. Communication over wifi
+    -   using wifi protocol and http as communication between device and phone

--   Messenger features
+3. Messenger features
+    -   Common messenger features like send simple text or emojis, change personal informations and ...

--   Change device default setting
+4. Change device default setting
--   ...
+5.  ...

 ### Team